-This year has seen the continued development of the English and maths curriculum to ensure all students are undertaking GCSE qualifications or a recognised stepping stone.
-This included 'stretch' activities for those students with a grade C or above in these subjects.
-Transition planning and preparation continues for A Level linear assessments, with the last qualifications coming on line in September 2017.
-Supported Internships are a new venture for the college in which delivery commenced in September 2016.
-This is a structured study programme based primarily at an employer for young people aged 16-24 with an EHCP.
+This year has seen the continued development of the English and Maths curriculum to ensure all students are undertaking GCSE qualifications or a recognised stepping-stone.
+This included 'stretch' activities for those students with a grade 4 or above in these subjects.
+Work has started on preparation for T Levels with workforce capacity funding being received in 2018/19 to develop work placements.

-In Higher Education new HNC/D and higher apprenticeship programmes have been developed in Engineering (4 pathways: mechanical, manufacturing, electrical and aeronautical) and Computing.
+In Higher Education new HNC/D and higher apprenticeship programmes are now running in Engineering (4 pathways: mechanical, manufacturing, electrical and aeronautical) and Computing.
+The Fast Track degrees are being further developed with two common modules at level 4, one of which is shared with all other degrees and is available to view online.